Ezzahhh/besu-docs/docs/private-networks/concepts/poa.md

 ---
 title: Proof of authority consensus
-sidebar_poistion: 2
+sidebar_position: 1
 description: Besu proof of authority consensus protocols comparison
 ---

 # Proof of authority consensus

 Besu implements the QBFT, IBFT 2.0, and Clique proof of authority (PoA) [consensus protocols](../how-to/configure/consensus/index.md).
 PoA consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

 PoA consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.

 In QBFT, IBFT 2.0, or Clique, a group of nodes in the network act as validators (QBFT and IBFT 2.0) or signers (Clique).
 The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 !!! note